mtulio/enhancements/enhancements/installer/aws-ingress-nlb-security-group.md

   - c) enhances new configurations to the Ingress Controller when using NLB;
   - d) decreases the amount of images in the core payload;

-- As an OpenShift Engineer, I want to make Security Groups managed by CCM by default on OpenShift deployments when creating a Service type-LoadBalancer NLB, providing a mechanism to automatically use Security Groups for the Default router in new deployments, or when it is recreated, ensuring best practices adoption on OpenShift products.
+- As an OpenShift Engineer, I want to make Security Groups managed by CCM to be the default on OpenShift deployments when creating a Service type-LoadBalancer NLB, providing a mechanism to automatically use Security Groups for the Default router in new deployments, or when it is recreated, ensuring best practices adoption on OpenShift products.

 [1] TODO: "Security Findings" need to be expanded to collect exact examples.
 This comes from the customer's comment: https://issues.redhat.com/browse/RFE-5440?focusedId=25761057&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-25761057s